What about sex when you grow older

 In this tech era, social media seems to us the most convenient tool to convey our affection.
-Hearts, throbbing ones, hearts for eyes, broken hearts, teary eyes to convey empathy, those forwards on love and romance, those gifs, videos.
-We program our calendars to remember special occasions, use services to order online to surprise our loved ones with flowers, gifts, chocolates to show how much we care, but do we touch them every day?
+Hearts, throbbing ones, hearts for eyes, broken hearts, teary eyes to express empathy, those forwards on love and romance, those gifs, videos.
+We program our calendars to remember special occasions, use services to order online to surprise our loved ones with flowers, gifts, chocolates to show how much we care but do we touch them every day?
 Not the accidental brush when we pass the breakfast plate or when we try and squeeze through the narrow door or while we reach for the remote control together.
 I’m talking about hugs, even if short ones that convey affection and love and care.

 Related reading: Did you know, about the O?